franklinchou/setenv/README.md

 * Clone this repository and copy the `setenv.sh` file to the root of your project.

-* If installing for the first time - PERFORM INITIAL SETUP OF THE VIRTUAL ENVIRONMENT (by issuing `virtualenv venv`)
+* (For Python projects only) If installing for the first time - PERFORM INITIAL SETUP OF THE VIRTUAL ENVIRONMENT (by issuing `virtualenv venv`)

-* Create a file named `.env` and list your project's environmental variables, e.g., `DATABASE=/path/to/database.db`
+* Create a file named `.env` in the project's root directory and list your project specific environmental variables, e.g., `DATABASE=/path/to/database.db`

-* Issue: `source setenv.sh` to set up environment variables _AND_ start the virutalenv.
-If the venv and environment variables are correctly setup a `[VENV+]` indicator will appear on the left hand side of the prompt in bold purple.
-(Issuing `pip -V` should also show the directory of the virtual environment's python interpreter.)
+* Issue: `source setenv.sh` to set up environment variables (this will also start the virtualenv for Python projects).
+If the environment variables are setup  correctly a `[VENV+]` indicator will appear on the left hand side of the prompt in bold purple.
+(For Python projects, issuing `pip -V` should also show the directory of the virtual environment's Python interpreter.)

-* Issue: `usetenv` to exit the virtual environment _AND_ unset all environment variables.
+* Issue: `usetenv` unset all environment variables (and, for Python projects, exit the virtualenv).

-__NOTES__:
+__NOTES__ (For Python projects only):

 * This will completely override the builtin `deactivate` command.
 * The default venv scripts are not modified; so the canned venv setup script will still work out of